What to Do If You're Unable to Pay Rent for Your Apartment

 Most apartments in New York City are safe and sanitary, but not all are.

 Technically, landlord negligence is considered a breach of contract.
-If you tried to keep up the apartment and the landlord has neglected to do his share, you may have the right to withhold rent or bail on the apartment.
+If you tried to keep up the apartment and the landlord has neglected to do his share, you may have the right to withhold rent or bail on the condo.

-If you have paid money to fix issues that are really the landlord’s issue, you may be able to use that as leverage to pay less rent this month.
+If you have paid money to fix issues that are the landlord's issue, you may be able to use that as leverage to pay less rent this month.

 Coming Up With a Plan